-Everyone knows what healthcare is, yet many are uncertain about what health informatics is or how it relates to healthcare.
+Everyone knows what healthcare is, yet many are uncertain about what health informatics is, how it relates to healthcare, and why it is important.
 Health informatics is the practice of integrating information technology, computer science and healthcare sciences so that medical professionals can provide high-quality patient care.
 Although the term health informatics sounds like a new practice to many, it's actually been around for about three decades.
-The Affordable Care Act's main goal was to improve healthcare through the use of technology, such as electronic health records (EHRs).
+The Affordable Care Act’s main goal was to improve healthcare through the use of technology, such as electronic health records (EHRs).
 There is so much that can be learned about health informatics.

 What is Health Informatics?